tkaefer/java-interview/topics/core/concurrency.md

 ### Task Execution

 #### Thread Pools

-Threadpool with its bounded pool helps throttle the inputs/requests so as to not exhaust available resources.
+1 thread = 1 OS, more number of threads that number of OS thread which is expensive Threadpool with its bounded pool helps throttle the inputs/requests so as to not exhaust available resources.

 Single Threaded Executors provide synchronization guarantee that writes made by a task will be visible to subsequent tasks.